Jewish Book Council: History

-The Jewish Book Council (JBC)'s origins date to 1925, when Fanny Goldstein, a librarian at the West End Branch of the Boston Public Library, set up an exhibit of Judaic books as a focus of what she dubbed "Jewish Book Week".
-In 1927, with the assistance of Rabbi S. Felix Mendelssohn of Chicago, Jewish communities around the United States adopted the event.
+The Jewish Book Council (JBC)'s origins date to 1925, when Fanny Goldstein, a librarian at the West End Branch of the Boston Public Library, curated an exhibit of Judaic books to encourage book giving during the Jewish holiday of Chanukah as a focus of what she dubbed "Jewish Book Week".
+She repeated the exhibit in 1926, inspiring a call by Rabbi S. Felix Mendelssohn of Chicago for the observance of a Jewish book week.
+In 1927, with Mendelssohn's assistance, Jewish communities across the United States adopted the event.
 Jewish Book Week proved so successful that in 1940 the National Committee for Jewish Book Week was founded, with Goldstein as chairperson.
 Dr. Mordecai Soltes succeeded her one year later.
 Representatives of major American Jewish organizations served on this committee, as did groups interested in promulgating Yiddish and Hebrew literature.

 Jewish Book Week activities proliferated and were extended to one month in 1943.
 At the same time, the National Committee for Jewish Book Week became the Jewish Book Council, reflecting its broader scope.
 In March 1944, the National Jewish Welfare Board, which would ultimately become the Jewish Community Centers Association (JCCA), entered into an agreement with the Book Council to become its official sponsor and coordinating organization, providing financial support and organizational assistance.
 This arrangement reflected the realization that local JCCs were the primary site of community book fairs.
 While under the auspices of the JCCA, the Jewish Book Council maintained an executive board, composed of representatives from major American Jewish organizations and leading figures in the literary world.

 On January 1, 1994, the Jewish Book Council became an independent non-profit organization, splitting off from the JCCA.
 The Council's executive board voted to create an independent entity.
+Under executive director Carolyn Starman Hessel from 1994 to 2015, who had been called the "Jewish Oprah", JBC's activities and influence grew.
+Hessel is credited with launching the careers of Nathan Englander, Myla Goldberg, Nicole Krauss and Jonathan Safran Foer by selecting them and sending them on tours of the Jewish book fairs.

-Under executive director Carolyn Starman Hessel, who had been called the "Jewish Oprah", JBC's activities and influence grew.
 On April 1, 2015, Naomi Firestone-Teeter, who had been with JBC since 2006, succeeded Hessel.

 In response to the Boycott, Divestment and Sanctions movement within the literary world during the Gaza war, the JBC began an initiative to encourage Jewish community authors and readers to support Jewish books and authors.
+In 2026, a group of 42 anti-Zionist and non-Zionist Jewish authors published an open letter criticizing the JBC for what they say was "narrowing its vision to a Zionist approach to Jewish culture".
+JBC CEO Naomi Firestone-Teeter stated she had engaged in good faith with the authors and said the letter was a "difference in expectations" about what it can stand for.